Responding to a Concern

 See: The Care Act 2014, An Appropriate Other Person for information about the difference and how to establish whether there is already an appropriate person.

-Who cannot act as an appropriate person?
+Who can act as an appropriate person?

 Note: It is not sufficient for a person wanting to support and represent an adult under the s68 of the Care Act to know them well or love them deeply.
 They must demonstrate that they are able to support the person to be actively involved with safeguarding adults' process.